Le Caire

 The Nile Ritz-Carlton Luxury

-A palace facing the Nile and the Egyptian Museum, a pool and river views: grand luxury at the exact centre, Tahrir square at the foot.
+Luxury hotel facing the Nile and the Egyptian Museum, with a pool and river views: top-tier comfort in the absolute center, right at Tahrir Square.

 Check availability